Campeche (city): Tourism

 In recent years tourism has had a strong boost in the State of Campeche.
 Underpinning the tourist activity the emblematic places in the capital city are:

 Downtown and historic neighborhoods

-The centro histórico of Campeche is a beautiful example of a fortified urban center in the viceregal baroque style.
+The centro histórico of Campeche is an example of a fortified urban center in the viceregal baroque style.
 It contains many examples of Spanish Colonial architecture, and the fortifications system of Campeche is an important example of Spanish military architecture of the 17th and 18th centuries.
 These qualities have earned it the designation of Cultural Heritage of Humanity by the United Nations Educational, Scientific and Cultural Organization.

-Its aligned streets allow us to take a tour admiring the decoration of its houses, some of them with strong Moorish and Spanish reminiscences of the 18th century and some modifications of the 19th century.
-The color of its facades print a vibrant sense of life in those who visit them, each street is full of stories and legends.
+Its aligned streets provide an opportunity to observe the decoration of its houses, some of them with strong Moorish and Spanish influences of the 18th century and some modifications of the 19th century.
+The colors of its facades add visual character, and the streets reflect the area’s history and traditions.